 Jerry Jean is an NYC based award-winning songwriter, producer, and musician.

 His 2017 debut LP, Do We Reach Home, explores the strains of modern living, human connection, and renewal.
 Cinematic and grand, Jerry weaves together haunting melodies and searching lyrics over a warm, piano-driven backdrop adorned with lush strings.
-Each song is a miniature think piece, and they collectively explore the search for home in a chaotic modern world.
+The songs revolve around the search for home in a chaotic modern world.
 Jerry has been honored by the International Songwriting Competition, The Global Peace Song Awards, The Hollywood Music in Media Awards, and the Global Music Awards.

 A multi-instrumentalist (piano, violin, laptop) and singer, he has performed in venues as varied as Carnegie Hall, Jazz at Lincoln Center, MTV Unplugged, Late Night With Jimmy Fallon, the United Nations, and The Bitter End.
 Jerry has performed and recorded with artists including Florence + The Machine.

 Jerry can provide clients with full scale music production, remote piano / keyboard tracks, as well as music consultation.

 Jerry is also an in-demand vocal coach, working with a wide array of singers as schedule permits.